 #1 An opamp will attempt to make both inputs exactly the same voltage

-When an opamp is operated in its linear mode (which is most of the time for audio and most other amplification circuits), the feedback circuit will cause a voltage to appear on the inverting input (-in) that is (almost) exactly equal to that present on the non-inverting input (+in).
+When an opamp is operated in its linear mode (which is most of the time for audio and most other amplification circuits), the negative feedback circuit will cause a voltage to appear on the inverting input (-in) that is (almost) exactly equal to that present on the non-inverting input (+in).
 Any change of voltage on either terminal is reflected by a change in the output that causes more or less current to flow in the feedback circuit to restore equilibrium.
 For negative feedback, there must be a resistance between the opamp's output and its inverting input.
 There will normally be a second resistor from the inverting input to set the circuit's gain.
 This resistor may go to ground, an 'artificial ground' or used as the input.

 If this is unclear to you, see the further explanations below - but remember the 1st Rule!
 While it sounds simplistic, it actually describes the linear operation so well that you will rarely need to concern yourself (at least during circuit analysis) with the minor deviations that inevitably occur due to limited gain, input offset voltages, etc. These are important, but they don't help with understanding what the device is trying to achieve.